omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 with Neptune dragging it from behind.
 As time passes this drag from the unknown planet accumulates (see first chart).

-In 1846 the planet longitude was more than 2 arc minutes too slow in relation to expected.
-Like Kepler had problems with Mars orbit before, they struggled to fit Uranus' orbit into their models.
+By 1846 the planet longitude was more than 2 arc minutes too slow .
+Like Kepler before thjem, who had problems with Mars orbit, they struggled to fit Uranus' orbit into their numeric models.

 This, I guess, is what made Verrier and Adams consider a new planet.
 I suppose they also relied on Kepler's 3rd law.
 Since the new planet was left behind by Uranus, its orbit was slower and hence more distant from the Sun.

-Since the planets had met around 1820, the new planet must have been with similar longitude at that time.
-Since it moves more slowly than Uranus, in 1846 its longitude must be closer to that point, say at 1/8 into the new orbit ( in 1846 Uranus was already about 1/4 into the new orbit ) That led to the estimated position of the suspect.
+Since the planets sort of met around 1820, the new planet must have been with similar longitude at the time.
+Since Neptune rotates more slowly than Uranus, in 1846 its longitude must be closer to 1871 position, say 1/8 into the new orbit.
+They knew Uranus was already about 1/4 into the new orbit.
+That hinted to the estimated position of the suspect.

-In the end, we know that Neptune revolution period is 60189 Earth days.
+We now know that Neptune revolution period is 60189 Earth days.
 Period between the 2 planet meetings (closest point) is 62594 Earth days.

+As for the mass of the new planet, it should be large enough to affect Uranus so much.
+In fact Neptune is larger than Uranus, at 17.5 x the mass of Earth.

+    Earth    radius:6378.1 km    mass:5.97e+24 kg    rotPer:0.99    revPer:365.26
+    Uranus   radius:25559  km    mass:8.68e+25 kg    rotPer:0.72    revPer:30684
+    Neptune' radius:24764  km    mass:1.02e+26 kg    rotPer:0.67    revPer:60189

 My 5 cents